oat-sa/pci-training-docker/README.md

 # Update

-To update the coned repository, check out the last changes:
+To update the cloned repository, check out the last changes:

 ```bash
 git fetch origin